Skip to content

 apply

-The apply method is one of the advanced methods in MyBatis-Plus for constructing query conditions.
-It allows you to directly concatenate SQL fragments into the query conditions.
+The apply method is one of the advanced methods in MyBatis-Plus for building query conditions, allowing you to directly concatenate SQL fragments into the query.
 This method is particularly useful for scenarios requiring database functions or other complex SQL constructs.

 Scope of Use